too bad: part one

 Continue reading

-A spoiler-ish mini
+A spoiler-free mini movie review.

 [cont’d]